grafana/loki/docs/clients/promtail/scraping.md

 * Labels starting with `__meta_kubernetes_pod_label_*` are "meta labels" which are generated based on your Kubernetes pod's labels.

-  For exmaple, if your Kubernetes pod has a label `name` set to `foobar`, then the `scrape_configs` section will recieve an internal label `__meta_kubernetes_pod_label_name` with a value set to `foobar`.
+  For example, if your Kubernetes pod has a label `name` set to `foobar`, then the `scrape_configs` section will receive an internal label `__meta_kubernetes_pod_label_name` with a value set to `foobar`.

-* Other labels starting with `__meta_kubernetes_*` exist based on other Kubernetes metadata,s such as the namespace of the pod (`__meta_kubernetes_namespace`) or the name of the container inside the pod (`__meta_kubernetes_pod_container_name`).
+* Other labels starting with `__meta_kubernetes_*` exist based on other Kubernetes metadata, such as the namespace of the pod (`__meta_kubernetes_namespace`) or the name of the container inside the pod (`__meta_kubernetes_pod_container_name`).
 Refer to [the Prometheus docs](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#kubernetes_sd_config)